 - Weight: 2.6 lbs

-- Another woman has been using this bag for air and bus travel for seven months without any issues.
+- Great for air and bus travel without any issues

 #2) Lewis N. Clark ONboard Underseat Carry-On Backpack

 - Laptop sleeve fits up to a 15″ notebook computer

 - Zippered internal RFID-blocking compartment to keep your identity and credit card information secure while in transit

 - Hidden easy-access pocket in the back panel with magnetic closure

 - Bag design allows you to easily access your items of choice while the bag is stowed beneath the plane seat in front of you